b-pardi/pyQCM/README.md

 ### CHANGE LOG
+6/21
+- adjusted theoretical values df to match bratadio format
+- adjusted how get_calibration_values() grabs theoretical values to match the file format conversion for calibration data from qsense
+- fixed bug in calibration vals where values were not being grabbed and program crashed for thin film models
+- fixed bug when not modeling all overtones, first overtone not selected would lead to no overtones after it being analyzed even if they were selected
+-

 6/20
 - moved file format options to plot customization window
 - moved x time scale option to plot customization window